mashraf94/Behavioral-Cloning-Project3/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set with 4:1 ratio.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-#### **Overfitting**
+## **Overfitting**
 Overfitting was one of the main issues throughout this project:
     To combat overfitting, I proceeded with several techniques:

-1. Reducing the density of the data from Track 1, through using data from the second track, to avoid overfitting on the first track and avoiding the model to only memorize driving around the first track.
+#### 1. Reducing the density of the data from Track 1, through using data from the second track, to avoid overfitting on the first track and avoiding the model to only memorize driving around the first track.

-2. Regularizing the data's probability density:
+#### 2. Regularizing the data's probability density:
 1. Plotted the raw data's histogram:

     <p align="center" height=100 width=100><img src="./writeup_images/import_data_dist.png"/></p>